-Taking out a mortgage is one of the biggest financial commitments you’ll ever make.
-It gives you the means to own your own home, but it’s also a decision you have to stick with for years.
 Some people call it “good” debt because it could increase your net worth.
 That said, it’s still debt, which means you’re paying interest in order to use that money.
 Financially–and to some degree, psychologically–it can sometimes make sense to pay this debt off quickly.

-This is where the debate over 30-year or 15-year mortgages comes in.
-There’s no right or wrong answer for which you should pick (we’ve covered this further here).
-But there may be some ways of looking at the choice that you haven’t thought about before.
+This is where the debate over 30-year versus 15-year mortgages comes in.
+There’s no right or wrong answer for which you should pick (we’ve talked about this before in a previous article).
+However, there may be some ways of looking at the choice that you haven’t thought about before.

-Looking at the mortgage rates table here at Dough Roller, TD Bank is currently offering the following rates for a $250,000, fixed rate mortgage:
+Looking at the mortgage APR table that we have here at Dough Roller, you can see that TD Bank is currently offering the following rates for a $250,000, fixed rate mortgage:

 |Amount||Time Period||Mortgage Rate||Monthly Payment||Annual Payment||Total Interest|

-Obviously, there’s a substantial difference in the monthly payment; in this case, it’s $568.
-If you can manage the higher monthly mortgage payment, you will save money for two different, but equally important, reasons:
+Obviously, there’s a substantial difference in the monthly payment options.
+In this case, it’s $578.
+If you can manage the higher monthly mortgage payment, though, you will save money for two different but equally important reasons:

-- Lower interest rate: Banks typically charge a lower interest rate for the shorter term loan.
-In this case, it’s a difference of 0.75%.
+- Lower interest rate: Banks typically charge a lower interest rate for the shorter-term loan.
+In this case, it’s a difference of 0.644%.

 - Shorter time period: Paying interest over fifteen years is half the amount of time, so you’ll make half the number of payments and pay a lot less in interest.